Source: Airfare data from various web sources (full economy

 improvements (such as the jet engine) and the design a better aircrafts.

-Telecommunications are however the sector where costs have decreased
+Telecommunications are a sector where costs have decreased

 cost.
 For instance, while a three minutes phone call between New York